karunakarrao/DevOps/Docker/Docker-notes.md

 diff:
 ------------------------------
-This will show which file are changed during the contianer start.
+This will show which file changed  from actual container image to  running  contianer.

 	$ docker diff my-nginx		--> it will print the files and directories changes post  container is up.